100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Chinatown craft beer bars

-Bunkerbunker now curates and supplies the bottles and cans in the fridges of Love Handle at 8 Ann Siang Hill and Apiary Lab in Joo Chiat and so follows their operating hours.
+Bunkerbunker now curates and supplies the bottles and cans in the fridges of The Coup Ann Siang Hill and Apiary Lab in Joo Chiat.
 Stay tuned to their social media channels for updates on their pop-up events.

 The Good Beer Company (China Square)